hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 @GiuseppeChillemi Initial [attempt](https://github.com/toomasv/table-template) to save table state and restore it on opening - only if you save table with `.red` suffix.
 Maybe should change this to `.tbl` or something?
 Example in `try-table.red`.

 [20:53:19](#5y99TqEX3SP4JkNk8LTZb0UK2qSdUlIh-n-okCxL4mg) <Boum69 (Boum69)>:
-Amazing job !! @toomasv I tried it after work and your style-table is so fast, clean and easy to use . Ì†ΩÌ±çÌ†ΩÌ±èÌ†ΩÌ±èÌ†ΩÌ±è
+Amazing job !! @toomasv I tried it after work and your style-table is so fast, clean and easy to use . üëçüëèüëèüëè

 ## 30-Apr-2022